daikichiba9511/dotfiles/README.md

 # dotfiles

+This repository is daikichiba9511's dotfiles.

-this repository has codes of my dotfiles. if you want to know entire install procedure, you should refer to scripts/setup.sh.
+If you want to know an install procedure more, you should see scripts/setup.sh.

-But, these code might have some bugs (e.g. install-python etc., Sorry), so be careful please...

-I usualy write code such as machine learing model , data science with Neovim in wezterm on Ubuntu (local os and docker container).
+I do programming such as machine learing model , data science and documentation with Neovim in wezterm on Ubuntu (local os and docker container) efficiently.

-I think your that your tasks are ok If being on Ubuntu(local/docker container), because I always write something like code or document in Neovim on Ubuntu.
+I think everything is OK on Ubuntu22.04, since I always do something like writing code or documentation in Neovim which is build on Ubuntu.

 ## My Environment List

 - Ubuntu 22.04

 - neovim latest
-  - lazy.nvim
+  - lazy.nvim (package manager)
-  - nvim-lsp
-  - nvim-cmp
+  - nvim-cmp (completion)
-  - telescope
+  - telescope (fuzzy finder)
-  - sidebar
+  - sidebar (filer)
-  - luasnip
+  - luasnip (snipet)
-  - lualine
+  - lualine (beautiful status line)
-  - mason
+  - mason (lsp installer)
-  - mason-lspconfig
+  - mason-lspconfig (bridge lsp is installed by mason and nvim-lsp easily)
-  - null-ls
+  - null-ls (formatter and linter)

 etc.

-- wezterm
+- wezterm (terminal)
-- zsh
+- zsh (shell)
-- starship
+- starship (prompt)
+- nodejs == 19.x

-I have prepared some task files in 'tasks' directory (mostly about install/setup)

-If you want to see in details, see prepared tasks, please.
+I have prepared task files in the 'tasks' directory (e.g install prerequire of neovim and so on) If you want to know about it more, Please see 'tasks' directory.

 ## Screenshot